Milwaukee Youth Theatre

-Each year MYT produces at least two public theatrical productions, accompanying tours to Milwaukee-area schools, and a variety of workshops.
+Each year MYT produces three to four public theatrical productions, accompanying tours to Milwaukee-area schools, and a variety of workshops.
 Milwaukee Youth Theatre provides many kids' their first chance to perform onstage and involves students in all aspects of production including costume design, set design, property management, stage management, direction, sound design, lighting as well as acting.
 MYT uses no adult actors and involves students ages 8-18 at no cost regardless of previous theatre experience.